globenewmedialtd/social_task_assignment/README.md

 ## Activity Stream / Notifications
 There are several message templates used, preconfigured.
 BUG: At the moment email sending is not working through "Activities", you can use a VBO action on the management table for the task assignments.
 Due to a lack of proper hooks, you need to adjust the notification views.
 Please remove the "activity_notification_visibility_access" and add our new "social_task_assignment_activity_notification_visibility_access".
 This is needed because of the permission settings shipped with Activities.

+### Available message templates
+- Create task in group
+- An organizer/tutor added me to a task
+- Activity on tasks I am organizing

 ## Task Assignment & VBO
 If you create your first task, you will see that all group members will be around shortly and are waiting for you to assign.
 BUG: Exposed filter issue.
 If you delete a group member also the task assignment will be deleted.
 If you add one or more members, they automatically will be available for you to assign.